 Kyra Elzy, an Oldham County, Kentucky, native, has spent more than a decade building the Kentucky women’s basketball program into a national power.

 For eight seasons, she served as an assistant coach and an associate head coach for the Wildcats (2008-12, 2016-20), before being named the eighth head coach in program history in 2020.
 UK Athletics Director Mitch Barnhart named Elzy the interim head coach on Nov.
-12 after Matthew Mitchell retired from coaching, and the interim tag was removed just one month later.
+12, 2020, after Matthew Mitchell retired from coaching, and the interim tag was removed just one month later.

 In just three seasons as the head coach, she has crafted an unprecedented resume.

 In her first two seasons at the helm in 2020-21 and 2021-22, Elzy became the first head coach in program history to lead Kentucky to back-to-back NCAA Tournaments in their first couple of seasons.
 Before earning their second straight bid to the tournament, the Wildcats accomplished something perhaps even more exciting under her tutelage.
 Elzy led Kentucky to its second SEC Tournament title in program history, and its first since 1982, when it defeated No. 1 South Carolina, 64-62, at Bridgestone Arena in Nashville, Tennessee, on March 6, 2022.
 Elzy became the fifth coach in league history to win the tournament title in the first two seasons on the job, joining Joe Ciampi (Auburn), Jim Foster (Vanderbilt), Melanie Balcomb (Vanderbilt) and Holly Warlick (Tennessee).